watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 --- back

+# Appendix A. Implementation Experience
+{:numbered="false"}

+Note to the RFC Editor: Please remove this appendix before publication as an RFC.

+This appendix is informative and non-normative.

+Several components of the architecture have been implemented and validated in IETF Hackathons.

+A.1.
+Flow-based Service Classification

+The following functionality has been implemented in GoBGP:

+* Advertisement of classification rules using BGP Flowspec extensions for SRv6 Policy.

+A.2.
+SR Policy Computation and Provisioning

+The following functionality has been implemented in Pola PCE:

+* Centralized SR Policy computation for SFC using a stateful PCE.
+* Support for explicit and dynamic SRv6 Policies with loose source routing.

+A.3.
+Service Segment Advertisement

+The following functionality has been implemented in GoBGP and ExaBGP:

+* Advertisement of VNF and End.AN information using BGP-LS Service Segment extensions.

+A.4.
+Service and Infrastructure Management

+The following functionality has been implemented using OpenStack and Ansible:

+* Deployment of VNFs.
+* Provisioning of SRv6 End.AN behaviors.

 # Acknowledgments
 {:numbered="false"}
 The authors would like to acknowledge the review and inputs from Mitsuru Maruyama, Katsuhiro Sebayashi, Yuma Ito, and Taisei Tanabe.